On $p$-adic adjoint $L$-functions for Bianchi cuspforms: the $p$-split case: Bianchi eigenvarieties

 The purpose of this section is to construct the (cuspidal) Bianchi eigenvariety that is relevant in our study.
 We begin with some discussion about $p$-adic analysis in \S \ref{subsection: p-adic analysis}.
 Results therein are supposed to be well-known to experts.
 In \S \ref{subsection: weight sapce}, we study the $p$-adic weight space.
 We specify two types of weights in our consideration: \emph{small weights} and \emph{affinoid weights}.
 The virtue of small weights allows us to realise \emph{ordinary families} in terms of \emph{finite-slope families} in \S \ref{subsection: control theorems}.
-In \S \ref{subsection: overconvergent cohomology}, we discuss the notion of \emph{overconvergent cohomology} in the Bianchi case; and in \S \ref{subsection: Hecke and eigenvariety}, we discuss the Hecke actions on the overconvergent cohomology groups and use this information to construct (cuspidal) Bianchi eigenvarieties.
+In \S \ref{subsection: overconvergent cohomology}, we discuss the notion of \emph{overconvergent cohomology} in the Bianchi case; in \S \ref{subsection: Hecke and eigenvariety}, we discuss the Hecke actions on the overconvergent cohomology groups and use this information to construct (cuspidal) Bianchi eigenvarieties; and in \S \ref{subsection: parallel eigenvarieties} we briefly discuss the (cuspidal) parallel Bianchi eigenvariety over the parallel weight space.